relaybox/metrics/README.md

-# Metrics - RelayBox Metrics Management Service
+# Metrics - RelayBox Metrics Service

 The metrics service is one of four core services that keep the core database up to date with the latest data broadcast by the UWS Realtime Service.